African women in engineering: Eastern Africa

 Nasra Agil is a Somali-Canadian civil engineer.
 She obtained a bachelor's degree in civil engineering from Ryerson University, marking one of the first recorded instances of a woman of Somali descent getting a degree in engineering in Canada.

 Dr. Gertrude Mwangala Akapelwa is a Zambian IBM Systems Engineer.
 She obtained a bachelor's degree in mathematics and education from the University of Zambia, a master's degree in public administration from Harvard University, and a doctorate in higher education from the University of Liverpool.
 She helped establish and currently serves as Vice-Chancellor of Victoria Falls University of Technology.

 Winnie Byanyima is a Ugandan aeronautical engineer.
 She obtained her bachelor's degree in aeronautical engineering from the University of Manchester.
 She became the first Ugandan woman to get a degree in this field; she received a master's degree in mechanical engineering from Cranfield University.
 She currently serves as the executive director for UNAIDS after being appointed in 2019.

 Natalie Payida Jabangwe is a Zimbabwean computer engineer.
 She obtained a bachelor's degree in computer engineering from Middlesex University and a master's degree in business administration from Imperial College London.
-A French institute named her one of the “100 Africa Economic Leaders for Tomorrow” in 2018.
+A French institute named her one of the "100 Africa Economic Leaders for Tomorrow" in 2018.

 Germaine Kamayirese is a Rwandan electromechanical engineer.
 She obtained a bachelor's degree in electrical mechanical engineering from the Kigali Institute of Science and Technology and was awarded a master's in communications management by KIST and Coventry University.
-In 2014 she was appointed as Minister of State for Infrastructure for Energy, Water, and Sanitation; she managed sanitation efforts, power production, and other aspects of Rwanda's infrastructure.
+In 2014, she was appointed as Minister of State for Infrastructure for Energy, Water, and Sanitation; she managed sanitation efforts, power production, and other aspects of Rwanda's infrastructure.

 Frannie Léautier is a Tanzanian civil engineer.
 She obtained her bachelor's degree in civil engineering from the University of Dar es Salaam, her master's in transportation, and her Ph.D. in Civil Engineering from the Massachusetts Institute of Technology.
 From the early 90s to the late 2000s, she worked for the World Bank taking charge of the World Bank Institute in the last six years.

 Nzambi Matee is a Kenyan civil engineer.
 She obtained her bachelor's degree in applied physics at the Jomo Kenyatta University of Agriculture and Technology.
-In 2017 she quit her job as a data analyst and founded Gjenge Makers, which focuses on turning difficult to recycle plastics into bricks stronger than concrete.
+In 2017, she quit her job as a data analyst and founded Gjenge Makers, which focuses on turning difficulty to recycle plastics into bricks stronger than concrete.

+Dr. Marie Chantal Cyulinyana currently holds the position of Science and Technology Foresight Analyst at the Rwanda National Council for Science and Technology (NCST).
+In this role, she analyzes current trends and future needs in Science and Technology (S&T) and provides policy recommendations in the field.
+Before joining NCST, Dr. Cyulinyana served as a Physics lecturer at the University of Rwanda (UR) College of Science and Technology (UR-CST) from 2011 to 2021.
+She remains affiliated with UR-CST as an honorary lecturer in the Physics Department.